MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 # Create classes and objects in C#

+A class is a blueprint for creating objects and objects are the building-blocks that make up a program.
+In C#, you define classes using the `class` keyword.
+You can create objects from a class using the `new` operator.
+Each object created from a class is an instance of that class.

-Classes are the building blocks of object-oriented programming.
-In this exercise, you create a console app that uses class definitions to instantiate objects using the `new` operator.
+In this exercise, you create a console app that uses class definitions to instantiate objects.

-This exercise takes approximately **15** minutes to complete.
+This exercise takes approximately **25** minutes to complete.

 ## Before you start

 Before you can start this exercise, you need to:

-1. Ensure that you have the latest LTS version of the .NET SDK installed on your computer.
+1. Ensure that you have the latest short term support (STS) version of the .NET SDK installed on your computer.
 You can download the latest versions of the .NET SDK using the following URL: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)
 1. Ensure that you have Visual Studio Code installed on your computer.
 You can download Visual Studio Code using the following URL: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
 1. Ensure that you have the C# Dev Kit configured in Visual Studio Code.